• Skip to primary navigation

 chopped parsley in custard mixture4

-1. In a mixing bowl add 2 cups coconut milk.
+1. In a mixing bowl add 2 cups of coconut milk.
 8 egg yolks.
 Don’t gasp!
 The egg yolks combined with coconut milk or milk and cream make a very smooth, creamy and thick custard.

 2. Whisk together.